This IDP is recognized across the Middle East

-A world heritage site recognized by UNESCO in 2018, the Al-Ahsa Oasis is a historical and traditional oasis located in Al-Ahsa, Hofuf, the largest governorate in Eastern Saudi Arabia.
+A world heritage site recognized by UNESCO in 2018, the Al-Ahsa Oasis is a historical and traditional oasis located in Al-Ahsa, Hofuf, the largest governorate in Eastern part of the country.
 If you want to explore more of Al-Ahsa, you can visit the Al-Qarah mountains and take a tour around its caves.
-Don’t forget to drop by the most popular natural springs in the area, too, as they are said to have ‘healing’ properties because of their high mineral content.
+Don’t forget to drop by the most popular natural springs in the area, too, as they are said to have "healing" properties because of their high mineral content.

-If you don’t want to leave empty-handed, visit Souq Al-Qaisariya, one of the oldest markets in Saudi Arabia, to buy some souvenirs.
+If you don’t want to leave empty-handed, visit Souq Al-Qaisariya, one of the oldest markets, to buy some souvenirs.
 Not only do you get a keepsake of the place, but you also get to step foot in the center of economic trade in old Al-Ahsa.

 Make sure to visit Al-Ahsa from March to May since the weather is not too hot.
 These are also the most active months for tourism in the area.
 If you want a more relaxed trip, you can visit Al-Ahsa in the colder months of December to February.